BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 </p>

 <p>
-I think a lot of people have a place like this: perhaps the courtyard where they take their lunch break, or their garden at home.
+I think a lot of people have a sort of getaway like this: perhaps the courtyard where they take their lunch break, or their garden at home.
 </p>

 <p>